ObaroJoseph/Sentiment-Analysis/README.md

   3. Peter Obi's tweets received the highest number of likes and retweets, indicating popularity and resonance among the Twitter community.
 Atiku Abubakar's
      tweets generated more quotes and replies, sparking discussions and direct responses.
 Bola Tinubu's tweets had the lowest engagement, suggesting lower attention or interest, potentially due to various factors such as tweet content or campaign strategy.

+  4. Tweets related to Peter Obi revealed that most positive tweets highlighted themes such as hope, love, vote, and support for him.
+On the other hand,
+     negative tweets mostly centred around the term "Igbo,” because he is from Igbo ethnicity